allanhortle/board-game-one-pagers/rules/citadels.md

 ## Gotchas
 * If you draw the king face up when removing characters imediately replace it with another.
+* you cant have two of the same district
+* dead bishops cant protect angthing
+* assassin/dead people cant be stolen from
+* theif doesnt get gold till just before their victims turn

 ## Scoring
 When a player build 8 districts the game is over at the end of this round.